Daily Motivation for Retirees Who Want To Live Their Best Life!

 6. Use Movement to Support Your Mood and Energy

-– walk while listening to uplifting podcasts
+- Walk while listening to a podcast

-– stretch with calming music
+- Stretch with calming music

-– dance to your favorite oldies
+- Dance to your favorite songs

-– do evening yoga with soft lighting
+- Do gentle evening yoga

 7. Turn Movement Into a Social Ritual